John Gorrie (judge)

-Biography

-1856-62
+Early life

 John Gorrie was born in the parish of Kingskettle, Fife, Scotland, a son of the Rev. Daniel Gorrie, United Presbyterian Minister, and Jane Moffat.
 He was educated at the village school, subsequently at Madras College, St Andrews, and then at the University of Edinburgh.
 He was called to the Scottish Bar in 1856.
 In 1862, he became a leader-writer on the Morning Star, having as colleagues many men who subsequently distinguished themselves in literature and politics.

-1865-68
+Judicial work

 In 1865, on the news reaching the UK of the disturbances in Jamaica, which led ultimately to the removal and attempted trial of Governor Edward Eyre, Gorrie was invited by the Jamaica Committee to go out to represent them before the Royal Commission in the colony.
 This service, which extended over several months, having been performed to the entire satisfaction of his constituents, Gorrie returned to his usual vocations in London until 1868, when he offered his services to the Border Burghs.
 Finding, however, that his candidature would split up the advanced Liberal party, a portion of whom considered themselves pledged to Sir George (then Mr. Trevelyan), he withdrew.

-1869

 In 1869, Gorrie was offered and accepted the post of Substitute Procureur-General in Mauritius, and a few months after his arrival became a Puisne judge.
 He was a member of a Commission that discovered an extraordinary system of legal oppression upon natives of India who had completed their indentures as coolies.
 Gorrie boldly protected the Creoles and coolies alike from all attempted oppression.

-1876

 In 1876, he was appointed Chief Justice of Fiji.
 In the new colony of Fiji, an altogether different native race and language had to be studied, and as the Chief Justice was a member of the Legislative Council, a different class of work had to be undertaken.
 Perhaps the most useful work done by Gorrie at that time was the application of the Torrens system of land titles to the land which had been acquired by Europeans in the new colony.
 Whilst engaged in these labours, the High Commission for the Western Pacific was organized by an Order in Council (1877), the Chief Justice becoming Chief Justice of Fiji and Chief Judicial Commissioner for the Western Pacific.
 He also acted for upwards of one year as High Commissioner.